simosavonen/pentutehdas/README.md

 - front-end made with React
 - MongoDB running in atlas

-App state is stored in the Apollo Client cache.
-Form fields rely on useState().
-Current logged in user state is provided to child components via the Context API.
+Data on dogs, litters and users (for the admin) is stored in the Apollo Client cache User state is provided to child components via the Context API

 ### React client component diagram